GAPS: Targeted Execution of Android Apps via Static Path Reconstruction: Introduction

-To this end, we design \textbf{GAPS} (\textbf{G}raph-based \textbf{A}utomated \textbf{P}ath \textbf{S}ynthesizer), a framework relying on static analysis to guide the dynamic execution until a target method is reached in an Android app.
-Statically, GAPS performs target-oriented, context-sensitive call graph construction via backward traversal, rather than whole-program analysis, restricting its analysis to the subset of the program relevant to a given target method.
-It uses \emph{data-flow} analysis techniques, such as \emph{points-to-analysis} and \emph{constant propagation}, to statically reconstruct partial execution paths using backward traversal from a target method, resolve conditional statements, and identify triggering UI elements.
-These results are translated into high-level interaction instructions that dynamically drive the app to execute the desired behavior.
+We first evaluate whether current state-of-the-art tools already solve this problem.
+Using the \androtestApps\ open-source apps from the AndroTest dataset~\cite{androtest}, a standard benchmark still used by current Android interaction approaches~\cite{columbus, androtest, stochtesting, sapienz, timemachine, dynodroid, akinotcho2024mobile}, we randomly selected 50 target methods per app and measured both static path reconstruction and dynamic execution.
+On the static side, FlowDroid~\cite{flowdroid}, the best-performing call graph generator~\cite{cg_soundness}, generated paths for \flowdroidmr\ of the target methods, while DroidReach~\cite{droidreach}, the only available static path-reconstruction tool, generated paths for \droidreachmr.
+These tools rely on whole-program abstractions with scalability bottlenecks~\cite{mudflow} and fail to extract execution-critical data, such as actionable GUI widget identifiers and runtime branch conditions, that are needed to dynamically trigger paths.
+On the dynamic side, across three 30-minute runs, Guardian~\cite{guardian} executed only \guardianrr\ of the target methods on average, while APE~\cite{ape} and GoalExplorer~\cite{goalexplorer} reached \aperr\ and \goalexplorerrr, respectively.
+Thus, current static and dynamic methods are insufficient for target-driven reachability.

-Considering AndroTest, GAPS can generate at least one path for \methods\ of the target methods and automatically traverse such paths, reaching \por\ of the target methods at runtime.
-Our static analysis module has an average completion time of \at, while our dynamic one never exceeded the 5 minutes timeout set.
+To address this gap, we design \textbf{GAPS} (\textbf{G}raph-based \textbf{A}utomated \textbf{P}ath \textbf{S}ynthesizer), a framework that uses static analysis to guide dynamic execution to a target method.
+Rather than performing whole-program analysis, GAPS constructs a target-oriented, context-sensitive backward call graph only on the code relevant to the target.
+It applies \emph{data-flow} analysis, including \emph{points-to-analysis} and \emph{constant propagation}, to reconstruct partial paths, resolve conditions, identify triggering UI elements, and translate the results into high-level interaction instructions.
+GAPS then executes these instructions with its dynamic component, which includes \textbf{PHIL} (\textbf{P}redictive \textbf{H}andler for \textbf{I}nterface \textbf{L}imitations), an integrated agentic reasoning module that handles interface limitations during guided interaction.